- We often think of environmental damage as a modern problem, but humans have been transforming the planet for

-The world passed ‘peaked deforestation’ in the 1980s and it has been on the decline since then – we take a look at rates of forest loss since 1700 in our follow-up post.
+The world passed ‘peaked deforestation’ in the 1980s and has been on the decline since then – we look at forest loss rates since 1700 in our follow-up post.
 Improvements in crop yields mean the per capita demand for agricultural land continues to fall.
 We see this in the chart.
-Since 1961, the amount of land we use for agriculture increased by only 7%.
-Meanwhile, the global population increased by 147% – from 3.1 to 7.6 billion.8 This means that agricultural land per person more than halved, from 1.45 to 0.63 hectares.
+Since 1961, the amount of land we use for agriculture has increased by only 7%.
+Meanwhile, the global population increased by 147% – from 3.1 to 7.6 billion.8 This means that agricultural land per person is more than halved, from 1.45 to 0.63 hectares.

 The world may have already passed ‘peak agricultural land’ [we will look at this in more detail in an upcoming post].
 And with the growth of technological innovations such as lab-grown meat and substitute products, there is the real possibility that we can continue to enjoy meat or meat-like foods while freeing up the massive amounts of land we use to raise livestock.

 If we can take advantage of these innovations, we can bring deforestation to an end.
-A future with more people and more forest is possible.
+A future with more people and more forests is possible.

 Global deforestation peaked in the 1980s.
 Can we bring it to an end?

 Since the end of the last great ice age – 10,000 years ago – the world has lost one-third of its forests.9 Two billion hectares of forest – an area twice the size of the United States – have been cleared to grow crops, raise livestock, and use for fuelwood.

-To understand this more recent loss of forest, let’s zoom in on the last 300 years.
+To understand this more recent forest loss, let’s zoom in on the last 300 years.
 The world lost 1.5 billion hectares of forest over that period.
-That’s an area 1.5-times the size of the United States.
+That’s an area 1.5 times the size of the United States.

-In the chart, we see the decadal losses and gains in global forest cover.
+The chart shows the decadal losses and gains in global forest cover.
 On the horizontal axis, we have time, spanning from 1700 to 2020; on the vertical axis, we have the decadal change in forest cover.
-The taller the bar, the larger the change in the forest area.
+The taller the bar, the more significant the difference in the forest area.
 This is measured in hectares, which is equivalent to 10,000 m².